Lindsey Lundin

 Welcome!

 Throughout my practice, I use an integrative approach of person-centered relational therapy, interpersonal awareness techniques, regulation & coping tools, IFS/Parts Work, and narrative exposure techniques.
 My therapeutic lens is rooted in attachment and systems; both the systems of our families as well as the social systems we live in and how they impact our mental health and well-being.
-In all of my work, I am mindful of the ways my own privileged and marginalized identities intersect with and impact my clients and the ways we discuss mental health.

 I also provide clinical supervision.